-Recent updates have added "patrol XP" which doubles-ish your XP gain for a time proportional to how long you've been logged off — dying while you have any will reduce that time, you won't even accrue debt.
+With the addition of "patrol XP" which doubles-ish your XP gain for a time proportional to how long you've been logged off, dying while you have any will reduce that time, you won't even accrue debt.

 There's even a "Debt Paid" line of badges, so dying a lot earns you a Cosmetic Award or six.

 Just one example.
 A long-standing bug was that, if the game couldn't find the proper model to display for a hostage, it would use the first model on the list — a 5th ColumnMek Man.
 Fast forward several issues to two 5th Column Mooks discussing whether disguising robots in hard light holograms will work.
 And in an example of Cosmic Irony, said dialogue happened in the issue which broke that bug (now instead of a Mek Man there is another model, a 5th leader).